Theobroma

-Theobroma cacao, the best known species of the genus, is used for making chocolate.
-Cupuaçu (Theobroma grandiflorum) and Mocambo (Theobroma bicolor) are also of some economic importance.
+The seeds of the cacao tree (Theobroma cacao), the best known species of the genus, are used for making chocolate.
+Cupuaçu (Theobroma grandiflorum), mocambo (Theobroma bicolor) and capacui (Theobroma speciosum) are also of economic importance.

 Taxonomy

+It was published by Carl Linnaeus in 1753.
+The lectotype Theobroma cacao L. was designated in 1929.

+Etymology

 The generic name is derived from the Greek words θεός theos meaning "god" and βρῶμα broma meaning "food" translating to "food of the gods".